 As of the ceasefire that took place on May 13, 2023, I have officially lived 100 days of Israeli wars on Gaza.
 Even though I am a physicist, I doubted my math, so I calculated twice the number of days of each of the six wars I have experienced, and the result was confirmed: 100 days!

-Shockingly, I found out that not only had I lived through 100 days of Israeli attacks on Gaza, but I have experienced Israeli aggressions on Gaza in every single season of the year.
+Shockingly, I realized that not only had I lived through 100 days of Israeli attacks on Gaza, but I have experienced war in every single season of the year.
 This leads to the fact that the four seasons of the year look different in every part of the world except in the Gaza Strip.

 Winter of 2008

-In the winter of 2008, I was a ten-year-old kid.
-The war started during our geography class — another dreary, grey class.
-As the bombing came from multiple angles, everyone in the classroom put our hands over our heads, the same hands that had been leaving red prints where their cheeks were now resting.
-My face turned white with fear, especially when my teacher called us to follow him out of the classroom.
+In the winter of 2008, I was a 10-year-old kid.
+The war started during my dreary geography class.
+When the bombing started, we clapped our hands over our heads, My face turned white with fear, especially when my teacher called us to follow him out of the classroom.

-The moment went by quickly.
-And till this very day, I cannot remember how I got home safely.
+Until this day, I cannot remember how I got home safely.
 That winter, not only did the sky rain drops of water; the Israeli military forces dropped heavy missiles throughout the 22 days of the war on Gaza.

 Autumn of 2012

 I was born in autumn, but in 2012 it was not a happy birth season.
-I had just celebrated my fourteenth birthday.
+I had just celebrated my 14th birthday.
 I went with my father to pay a visit to our sick neighbor.
-The sun was nearly set when, all of a sudden, the house began swaying back and forth.
+The sun had nearly set when, all of a sudden, the house began swaying back and forth.

 My father grabbed me under his arms and bent his chest over my back.
 It felt like an earthquake.
 But it turned out it was Israeli warplanes, assassinating a major leader of a resistance movement.
-It was an attack by which the Israeli government started the 2012 war.
+It was the attack that ignited the 2012 war.

 If I compare this war to the one before it, I would say that in 2012 Israel took its brutality and barbarity to another level.
 The next eight days were filled with ear-splitting bombings that could destroy a whole neighborhood, not just a house.